 In case of COVID-19, reports indicate that people with diabetes had much higher rates of serious complications than people without diabetes.

-Patients with diabetes suffer from hyperglycemia (higher level of blood sugar) which may cause the dysfunction of the immune response, thus paving the path for viral infections to occur.
-Hyperglycemia is also reported to result in delayed immune response in patients with diabetes due to some inflammatory response.
+Diabetes patients suffer from hyperglycemia (higher level of blood sugar) which may cause the dysfunction of the immune response, thus paving the path for viral infections to occur.
+Hyperglycemia is also reported to result in delayed immune response in diabetes patients due to some inflammatory response.
 Some patients may also experience problems in their circulatory system which can restrict or hamper the accessibility of immune cells to infected areas.

 Tips for Diabetics during this COVID-19 situation?